gOweRkrd/Who-want-to-be-a-millionaire-/README.md

 ## An application written without using storyboards.
 The entire layout was done by code using the MVC architecture.

+### The meaning of the game : adaptation of a popular television program .

 ### Version iOS: 14+

 ### Stack: UIKit,MVC.